Dances of the Yao: Mawulidi

 The Mawulidi is a celebratory dance held by female family members of a woman who has just had a child after a long time in which no children have been born to her.
 The baby is passed around from woman to woman during the dance.

 Msondo

 The Msondo is a dance for women only performed during times of girl's initiation.
-Considered by some to be quite immoral.
+Considered by some to be quite immoral as the girls allow men to touch their breasts for gifts and they identify partners to have sex with.
+The dances are performed in public but they follow weeks of training where the girls are told how to satisfy their husbands.

 Sikili

 The Sikili is a religious Muslim dance in which men or women dance during syala events.

 Yao Sikili dance near Chikaloni, Mandimba, Niassa, Mozambique 2013 (exception of video)

 Singenge

 The Singenge is a dance performed by young girls during the time of unyago (initiation).

 Yao Singenge dance in Chanika, Mandimba, Niassa, Mozambique 2013

 Zimbabwe

 The Zimbabwe is one of the dances for a large group seen during the end of unyago festivities.